 \subsubsection{Few-Shot Fine-Tuning}

-To evaluate fine-tuning performance under limited data scenarios, we fine-tuned the pre-trained BERT and UBERT models on the \( (K=6, N_{\rm T}=11) \) configuration using datasets of varying sizes: $200$, $400$, $600$, $800$, and $1,000$ samples.
-The performance curves for different fine-tuning sample sizes are shown in Fig. \ref{fine:fig:few}.
+To evaluate fine-tuning performance under limited data scenarios, we fine-tune the pre-trained BERT and UBERT models on \( (K=6, N_{\rm T}=11) \) using datasets of varying sizes: $200$, $400$, $600$, $800$, and $1,000$ samples.
+The performance curves corresponding to different fine-tuning sample sizes are illustrated in Fig. \ref{fine:fig:few}.

-It can be observed that the performance of both BERT and UBERT steadily improves as the number of training samples increases.
-Overall, UBERT demonstrates superior performance on small-scale datasets, which can be attributed to two key factors: first, UBERT can effectively leverage cross-task feature representations compared to BERT; second, the decoupling of input and output dimensions from system scale in UBERT helps preserve pre-trained knowledge.
-Notably, when the sample size reaches 600, UBERT achieves over 80\% performance across all three tasks, while BERT exceeds 65\% on all tasks.
+It can be observed that the performance of both BERT and UBERT improves steadily as the number of fine-tuning samples increases.
+Overall, UBERT demonstrates superior performance on small-scale datasets, which can be attributed to two key factors: first, UBERT can effectively leverage cross-task feature representations compared to BERT; second, the decoupling of input and output dimensions from system scale in UBERT helps preserve the knowledge acquired during pre-training.
+Notably, when the sample size reaches $600$, UBERT achieves a performance over $80\%$ across all three tasks, while BERT exceeds $65\%$ on all tasks.